KareemEltantawy/commerceArma/README.md

-CommerceArma is an e-commerce application that show products in some categories like Electronics, Men's Clothes and Women's Clothes and sports equipments, user can add product to his favorites or add it to his cart in an easy way.
+CommerceArma is an e-commerce application that show products in some categories like Electronics, Men's Clothes and Women's Clothes and sports equipments, user can add product to his favorites or add it to his cart in an easy way, find what you need, fast By searching for the product by name.

 ## Application Features